cmsgears/module-core/common/guidelines/coding.md

 * Though it's not mandatory, but it will be nice to include Yii imports followed by CMG specific imports before project imports.

-Methods:
+Methods
 ========================================
 * We can follow the class hierarchy while overriding methods i.e. parent class methods must come before class specific methods.

-Controllers:
+Controllers
 ========================================
-* We have declared modelService as public due to it's anonymous nature depending on the controller and inter-operability with action classes.
+* We have declared the variables model and modelService as public due to anonymous nature depending on the controller and inter-operability with action classes.
-* The metaService also need public access modifier similar to modelService.
+* The metaService variable also need public access modifier similar to model and modelService.
-* Rest of the services can be declared as protected and accessed outside controller using application factory.